US-Based Personalized Pet Tag Free Shipping on Orders Over $60 in the US Premium Quality 100+ Cute Tag Designs

 2. Dog License Tag Issued by your county or municipality after you register your pet and provide proof of rabies vaccination.
 This tag confirms your dog is registered with local animal control.
 License fees typically range from $10 to $75 per year, with discounted rates for spayed/neutered pets.

 3. Personal Identification Tag A tag with your contact information — name, phone number, and address.
 While not always legally required, this is the tag that actually gets your pet home.
-This is where a personalized pet ID tag becomes essential.
+Now that you know what your dog may be required to wear, the personal ID tag is the part you actually get to choose.
+Em & Me tags are lightweight, easy to read, and designed to do the practical job quietly.
+Shop personalized pet tags.

 Pet ID Tag & License Laws by State